RIOT-OS/Release-Specs/README.md

 | 11-lorawan                    | LoRaWAN networking                                               |
 | 99-compile-and-test-one-board | Extension - Test 02 for as many extra boards as possible         |

+Automation of these tests is currently in progress, in this repository.
+Until merged, scripts in open PRs should be used judiciously, as they are not maintained to be specification compliant.

 Directory structure
 -------------------